jonpaul108/LC_intermediate/02-Intermediate-Prompts/04-Debugging/02-Debugging.md

 ### !question

-Given a list of arrays of numbers, return the sum of the array with the greatest total.
+Given a list of arrays of numbers `listOfNums`, return the sum of the array with the greatest total.

 ```js
 var listOfNums = [